 There are excellent Point of Sale (POS) features, including a card reader and merchant account, level-1 PCI security compliance, and Canadian sales taxes are automatically calculated.
 They accommodate all types of online selling, from direct sales, to social media, to drop shipping or fulfillment centres like Amazon.
 Sell unlimited tangible products, digital downloads, gift cards, and easily integrate discount codes or coupons.
 Shipping is a breeze through a range of Canadian shippers and flexible rates.

 SSL certificates are included for all hosted pages (which Google says reflects well on your ranking), as well as unlimited bandwidth, 99.99% up-time and daily backups.
 The support team is available 24 hours a day, 7 days a week, by email, live chat, and phone.
 They also have a help centre, forums, and eCommerce University.
 Overwhelmed?
-Work with a Shopify-approved eCommerce designer, developer, or marketer.
+They’ll connect you with a Shopify-approved eCommerce designer, developer, or marketer.

 Volusion is a hosted eCommerce platform with more than 900 features, yet is very easy to use.
 Website, shopping cart, and hosting are all included, with a 99.9% uptime guarantee.
 Get support building your store with dedicated account managers and expert resources.
 They offer eBay, Amazon and drop shipping integration, along with stellar eCommerce features such as a reward program and “deal of the day”.